Last Updated on February 19, 2023 by Constitutional Militia

 • Even if all of the foregoing problems could be solved, what would be the point?

 The plan for returning the Federal Reserve System to redemption of its notes in gold would not provide a truly sound currency, any more than the original Federal Reserve System ever did.
-It would merely give America the currency of pre-1933, or (worse) post-1933 and pre-1971, both of which have been experimentally proven to be unsound.
+It would merely give America the currency of pre-1933, or (worse) pre-1971, which has been experimentally proven to be unsound.

-A “George Washington” Federal Reserve Note is not a “dollar”.
-It is a mere promise to pay a “dollar”, which has been utterly dishonored by both the banks and the Treasury since 1933 (as to gold domestically) and 1971 (as to gold internationally), even unto this very day. (footnote 1)
+A Federal Reserve Note is not a “dollar”, but is a mere promise to pay a “dollar”, which has been utterly dishonored by both the banks and the Treasury since 1933 (as to gold domestically) and 1971 (as to gold internationally), even unto this very day.

 • The plan for returning the Federal Reserve System to redemption of its notes in gold would require not only perhaps more perspicacity than Americans probably could muster, but above all more patience.
 It would take a long time to implement.
 Therefore, it would demand the people’s acceptance—really, the imposition—of political and economic discipline.
 Yet where would such patience and discipline be found, when this country is riven by contending factions for which après moi le déluge are the watchwords?

 In particular, who would impose that discipline against all of the economically and politically powerful factions that want “funny money” and the Ponzi pyramids it facilitates?
 And how could such discipline be maintained, in the face of the monumental, arguably unpayable debt of the General Government?
 Would it not require the intervention of the Armed Forces—“government by junta” in the sorry style of Argentina and other Latin-American republics?
 One must presume so.
 For the Department of Homeland Security and the Pentagon are even now preparing, in anticipation of massive civil unrest when the monetary and banking systems finally melt down, to involve the Armed Forces in domestic peacekeeping.